-The Governor recommends 40% of the Parks and Trails Legacy Fund each fiscal year (\$17.061M for FY16 and \$17.841M for FY17) to the Metropolitan Council to finance grants to 10 regional park implementing agencies to advance goals from the 25-year Parks and Trails Legacy Plan.
+The Governor recommends 40% of the Parks and Trails Legacy Fund each fiscal year (\$17.237M for FY16 and \$18.067M for FY17) to the Metropolitan Council to finance grants to 10 regional park implementing agencies to advance goals from the 25-year Parks and Trails Legacy Plan.
+This amount is revised based on the February 2015 forecast.
 The focus of the work includes: